Global existence and boundedness in an attraction-repulsion chemotaxis system with nonlocal logistic source and sublinear productions: Introduction and motivation

 \quad To the best of our knowledge, no prior studies have investigated the attraction-repulsion chemotaxis system incorporating a nonlocal logistic source with sublinear production terms.
 Motivated by this gap, we introduce a nonlocal source term into the attraction-repulsion framework while accounting for sublinear production kinetics.
 Our analysis examines how these modifications influence the existence of solutions and their long-term dynamics.

 \quad Motivated by the above research works, main purpose of this paper is to establish the existence of the global classical solution to the system \eqref{2} with suitable conditions on $k$, $l$ and $m$, which is uniformly bounded in $\Omega\times(0, \infty)$ for $n\geq 2$.
 More to the point, this study is to examine the simultaneous effects of both attraction and repulsion mechanism in the presence of nonlocal source and sublinear production terms.
-Moreover, some specific comparisons are made for different values of parameters in numerical simulations.

-\quad Our article is organized as follows: Section 2, contains some basic inequalities, lemmas and the local existence of classical solution.
+\quad Our article is organized as follows: Section 2 contains some basic inequalities, lemmas and the local existence of classical solution.
 Section 3 deals with boundedness and global existence of classical solution to the system \eqref{2}.
-Section 4 is devoted to the presentation and discussion of our numerical examples.
-Finally, section 5 gives the conclusion of our work.
+Finally, the work ends with conclusion in Section 4.